wb/gitall/README.md

 #GitAll

-Easily run git in multiple subdirectories.
+Easily run git commands in multiple subdirectories.

 ##How to use GitAll